By Nicholas Allen, Class of 1992 Les Roches alumnus

 NA: Last question.
 You have organized a lavish dinner party with no expense spared.
 You can invite eight people, alive or dead, who are they?

 RS: Paula Stanford (wife), Rebecca Whelan (stepdaughter), Nick Allen (Les Roches), Thomas Nock (Les Roches), Marc Parche (Les Roches), Ken Wentworth Jackson (Les Roches), Paolo Campillo (Les Roches), and Ramon Mitchell (Les Roches).

 I suggest Doyles at Watsons Bay in Sydney – water taxi from Central Quay on the beach on a sunny day.
 Has to be seafood heavy: oysters natural amuse bouche.
-La Belle Epoque Champagne.
+(Soma online) La Belle Epoque Champagne.
 Hot and cold seafood platter starter in the middle of the table, family style.
 Cloudy Bay Sauvignon Blanc.
 Rack of lamb main course.
 Penfolds Grange Hermitage.
 Cheeseboard and 1971 Croft Vintage Port.
 Coffee and Maker’s Mark 46 Bourbon.

 Not smoked since 31st October 2000 – so if we all get together for a huge catch-up it has to be Cohiba Robustas all around.
 Best of all – Nick Allen is paying!